 Photography in North Korea

-You cannot photography the military.
-That goes for all checkpoints and construction sites.
-You cannot photograph anything that portrays the country in a negative light.
-This might be broken infrastructure or homeless people.
+You cannot photograph anything that portrays the country ‘negatively’, such as broken infrastructure or homeless people.

 There are also special rules about photographing statues and images of the leaders.
 You are not allowed to crop the frame, as this is seen as disrespectful.

 If you wanted to take photos there professionally, you would need to apply to travel as a journalist.
 Rules are a little more strict if you are a photojournalist and a closer eye will be kept on you.
 Normal tourists are treated very well and given a lot of leeway.
 On your way out of the country, nothing will be checked, so you don’t need to worry about hiding any photos.
 If you’re thought to have disobeyed one of the photography rules, your guide will have a discreet and polite word with you.
 That’s it!

 Rocky Road Travel organises an annual VIP Photography tour to North Korea.
 If you are looking to travel there for the best photo opportunities, then this is the tour for you.
 A group size of just six people allows you the time and flexibility to get the perfect shot.
 It’s an itinerary we have perfected just for photographers like you.
 Get in touch with us by emailing email@example.com and start planning your next photo adventure.
 We have tours to North Korea all year round!